 The treatment of cerebellar agenesis is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, neurologists, speech pathologists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.

 Early intervention is important in ensuring that children with cerebellar abnormalities reach their highest potential.
 Services that may be beneficial may include physical therapy, occupational therapy and speech therapy.
-In some cases, special remedial education may be of benefit.
+In some children, special remedial education may be of benefit.
 Adaptive devices may assist individuals with significant motor deficits or speech difficulties.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.